AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/edit_project/index.md

 The [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes the `editDesign()` method, which loads the Adobe Express editor component in an iframe, with an existing project pre-loaded.

-#### Flow:
+#### Flow

 * User triggers `editDesign()` function from within the host application, and the Adobe Express editor is loaded in an iframe.
 * To pre-load the editor with an existing project, you must pass the associated project ID to `editDesignParams`.
 This ID is returned in the `project` property of `publishParams` from the `onPublish` callback.

 ```js
 // Initialize SDK and save CCEverywhere object as ccEverywhere